ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 declare D cursor for box_obj;
 ```

-These primitives will allow cursors to be passed around with general purpose lifetime.
+These primitives allow cursors to be passed around with general purpose lifetime.

 Example: